elastisys/compliantkubernetes/docs/user-guide/log-based-alerts.md

 ---
-description: How to work with log-based alerting in Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+description: How to work with log-based alerting in Welkin, the security-focused Kubernetes distribution.
 search:
   boost: 2
 tags: